pololu/motoron-python/README.md

 ## Summary

-This is a Python 3 library that helps interface with [Motoron Motor Controllers][motoron] from a Raspberry Pi.
+This is a Python 3 library that helps interface with a [Motoron motor controller] ([M3S256] or [M3H256]) using I&sup2;C.
-It should also work on other computers as long as they have Python 3, I&sup2;C and the [smbus2] library.
+This library is designed to run on a Raspberry Pi but should also work on other computers as long as they have Python 3, I&sup2;C and the [smbus2] library.
 This library does **not** support Python 2.

 ## Getting started